Cholai (film): Recognition

-Cholai has been screened at several prestigious International Film Festivals.
-The film was screened at the prestigious Cannes Film Festival and 7th Jagran Film Festival.
-Cholai was nominated for 63rd National Film Awards and was also nominated in six categories at Madrid IFF 2016 and won 1 award.
-The movie was officially selected for Indian film festival of Melbourne, Australia.
+Cholai has been screened at several prestigious International Film Festivals, including at the prestigious Cannes Film Festival and 7th Jagran Film Festival.
+Cholai was nominated for the 63rd National Film Awards and was also nominated in six categories at the Madrid IFF 2016 and won 1 award.
+The movie was officially selected for the Indian Film Festival, of Melbourne, Australia.
 Cholai was well-received internationally.

 Cholai wins two film fare awards in the Jio Filmfare Awards (East) 2017.
 It secured the awards for Best Dialogue (Subhomay Chatterjee) & Critics' Best Film (Arun Roy).